 Sorting Tile is Important

-If your wall tiles are anything like the ones I installed on this job (see image), you’ll need to sort through them to ensure that you don’t mount two identical tiles next to each other.
+If your wall tiles are anything like the ones I installed on this job (see image in the next section), you’ll need to sort through them to ensure that you don’t mount two identical pattern tiles next to each other.
 It is an easy mistake to make when you are focussed on installation.

 Whether or not there is a repeating pattern in your tiles, it is always a good idea to sort through and number each tile in the sequence they will be installing in.